OnionKnight2/binary-search-tree/README.md

 #find method accepts a value and returns the node with the given value

-#level_order method accepts a block.
-This method should traverse the tree in breadth-first level order and yield each node to the provided block.
+#level_order method should traverse the tree in breadth-first level order.
 The method should return an array of values if no block is given

+#inorder, #preorder, and #postorder methods traverse the tree in their respective depth-first order.
+The methods should return an array of values if no block is given.